Taking Leave of Self-Victimization

 Crossroads

 On one side [of the crossroads] it [the thought of the eternal return] says: everything is nothing, everything is equal.
-On the other side: ‚everything returns, every moment counts, everything counts: and everything is equal.
+On the other side: everything returns, every moment counts, everything counts: and everything is equal.
 Overcoming this smallest gap is the most difficult overcoming in the thought of the eternal return of the same.
 12

 Superhuman?

 This view, that every moment counts, that everything is equally important and therefore worthy of attention, corresponds to an affirmation that elevates humans above themselves.
-The ‚superhuman‚ in Nietzsche’s work stands for a new way of feeling, thinking
+The superhuman in Nietzsche’s work represents a new way of feeling, thinking, and evaluating, for a new sensitivity.

 Untenable affirmation

-From an active, affirmative point of view, suffering is not an objection to life, but a ‚lure for life‚.
+From an active, affirmative point of view, suffering is not an objection to life, but a lure for life.
 Zarathustra, the Teacher of Eternal Return, is an advocate of the exaggerated life, which also means suffering:

 Into all abysses, I still carry […] my blessing Yes.13